dustindoucette/Movie-Trailer-Rating-Program/README.md

 4. Enter your user ID and press `Begin Testing`.

-5. Select `Start Trailer` to begin viewing the next trailer.
+5. Select `Start Trailer` to begin viewing the next trailer (a VLC window will pop-up and play the trailer).

 6. After the movie trailer has finished, close the video application and press `Continue` on the program window.